-The final fingerprint is calculated based on whether a pixel is brighter or darker than the average grayscale value from the previous step.
-Do this for every pixel and you have a 64 bit hash.
+The final fingerprint is calculated based on whether a pixel is brighter or darker than the average grayscale value we just calculated.
+Do this for every pixel and you end up with a 64 bit hash.

 To detect duplicate or similar images, calculate the perceptual hashes for both images:

 Original: 1100100101101001001111000001100000001000000000000000011100111111 Thumbnail: 1100100101101001001111000001100000001000000000000000011100111111

 As you can see, both hashes are identical.
 But this doesn't mean that similar images will always create equal hashes!
 If we manipulate the original image, and add a watermark, we get these hashes: